haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/Staging.md

 ### Data migration

-The Magento_Staging module uses the `\Magento\Staging\Setup\BasicSetup` class during installation.
+The Magento_Staging模块 uses the `\Magento\Staging\Setup\BasicSetup` class during installation.
 This class changes {% glossarytooltip 66b924b4-8097-4aea-93d9-05a81e6cc00c %}数据库表结构{% endglossarytooltip %} and migrates data.

 #### Migration of attributes with range